-Although new teachers have been equipped with all the necessary techniques and skills, the actual teaching experience may catch them off guard.
+While new teachers have been equipped with all the necessary techniques and skills when they receive their early childhood education degree here , the actual teaching experience may catch them off guard.
 The first day at school may already overwhelm new teachers and the job of teaching could prove to be not as easy as they thought previously.
 Busy teachers may spend up to 70 hours a week to perform schoolwork, but at school, home and field trips.
 Unanticipated issues could send the previously dedicated new teachers running.
 New teachers may start it all with a sense of eager of anticipation, followed by a phase of survival and then disillusionment.
 If new teachers manage to endure the situation, they will enter the phase of reflection and finally rejuvenation.
 Many new teachers have romanticized views of teaching, because they don’t know about the actual facts.

 The moment new teachers enter the classroom for the first time, their sense of excitement could fade away very quickly.
 Even if most of the students in the classroom are quite manageable, various problems and situations may still overwhelm teachers.
 However, in each class, there are always a few students who don’t listen and are unruly.
 Despite all the obvious problems, parents can be quite uncooperative.
 New teachers could struggle the fast paced flow in many schools.
 Although they have prepared themselves with a lot of energy and internal commitment, many teachers eventually enter a phase of disillusionment.
 This could happen after undergoing months of stress and constant work.
 Their morale could get low, when they find that things don’t go too smoothly and they don’t know how to solve the problems.